SilbergLabRice/CPP-seq/README.md

         (3) NuclotidePositionCounts
         (4) AminoAcidTerminiCounts

+### CPP-Plots.py
-### CPP-Plots.py uses the processed sequencing data to plot insertional frequencies with respect to the protein sequence yielding plots in the 'Plot' directory for each possible reading frame.
+    Uses the processed sequencing data to plot insertional frequencies with respect to the protein sequence yielding plots in the 'Plot' directory for each possible reading frame.

 ##  Authors